open-telemetry/opentelemetry-collector-releases/distributions/README.md

 Distributions supported by the Collector SIG should fulfill the following criteria:

 1. Serve a specific purpose that has minimal overlap with the purpose of any other distribution.
-2. Meet general needs and not be too niche.
+2. Should meet general needs and be desired by many users.
-3. Only target the needs of the OpenTelemetry project.
+3. Should not be specific to any vendor.
 4. May be focused on development or proof of concept use cases.
 The distribution should clearly indicate whether the Collector SIG recommends the distribution be used in production environments.
 5. Must only include components from the `opentelemetry-collector` and `opentelemetry-collector-contrib` repositories.
 6. Have a clearly defined list of criteria for which components are included.